• Join Us In Our Restoration Efforts!

 2015: The Water Resource Center of the University of Delaware utilized information from the 1985 Delaware agency study (mentioned above) to estimate the cumulative shad potential which could be gained by providing fish passage through the Brandywine River dams in Delaware.
 That report also provided information regarding dam location, owner, owner of land on east and west bank, historic and present function, approximate height and width and other structural characteristics of the dam sites.
 VIEW REPORT

 2022: In their final report to the National Fish and Wildlife Foundation, The Nature Conservancy published “Restoration Roadmap for American Shad, Alewife, and Blueback Herring” in the Delaware River Basin.
 The Restoration Roadmap outlines a basin-wide strategy for reconnecting historic and high-quality habitats.
-Their study identified the Brandywine River as one of the Tier 1, highest-priority waterways within the Delaware River Basin for restoration via dam removal and habitat reclamation.
+Their study identified the Brandywine River as one of the Tier 1, highest-priority waterways within the Delaware River Basin for restoration.
 VIEW REPORT

 2022: The University of Delaware’s Center for Historic Architecture and Design conducted National Register of Historic Places eligibility evaluations in the Area of Potential Effects (APE) for the provision of fish passage at dams 2 through 6 on the Delaware section of the Brandywine River.
-The study detailed the solutions most historically and architecturally appropriate for each site, employing different approaches such as dam removals, partial removals, and the creation of fish passage structures where full or partial dam removal is not possible.
 VIEW REPORT

 Our Goal

-This unique approach has the potential to be the nation’s most ambitious dam removal and fish passage project (by number of dams) across a single watershed.
+This unique approach has the potential to be the nation’s most ambitious fish passage project (by number of dams) across a single watershed.

 The Delaware Dams

-Dam removal is a proven technique for restoring fish migration, as shown by the University of Delaware’s White Clay Creek project in 2014.
-The remains of one Revolutionary War-era dam was removed, resulting in shad now moving 4-5 miles upstream toward Newark in initially small but growing numbers.
+Dam removal is one proven technique for restoring fish migration, as shown by the University of Delaware’s White Clay Creek project in 2014.
+The remains of a Revolutionary War-era dam was removed, resulting in shad now moving 4-5 miles upstream toward Newark in initially small but growing numbers.

 All 11 of Delaware’s Brandywine dams are concentrated on the river between river miles 2.1 and 7.2.
 They are considered small dams; none is higher than 10-foot tall, and five are in the 2 to 4-foot range.
 This should simplify fish passage design, and reduce implementation costs.